Alystrasz/wordpress-stuff/readme.md

 This repository holds all my Wordpress-related projects.

-It currently contains one theme:
+It currently contains two themes:
 * gridy
+* papi

 and one plugin:
 * carousel-plugin